-Setup Datasour Setup Datasource Connection
+Setup Datasource Connection

 JNDI name: Overwrite existing data If you wish Bamboo to overwrite any existing tables that may exist in the database.

 Continue

-Connect to Microsoft SQL Server database
+Connect Bamboo to a Microsoft SQL Server database

 This page describes how to connect Bamboo to a Microsoft SQL Server database.